hno2/blog/content/pages/about.md

 I'm Simon and this is my blog.
 Why write a blog you might wonder?
 Honestly, I just googled something for the fifth time, so I needed a way to document random things I learn.
-I think in chaos there is power, as well as in structure.
+I think there is a sweet spot between the order of daily life and work and the chaos of living in it.
 Therefore you will find different topics on here.
 These range from

 * **Tech**, especially Python and  Machine Learning
 * **Teaching** things I just learned and writing about Education